brson/wasm-opt-rs/notes.md

 and seem worth enumerating:

 - [The C++ shims](https://github.com/brson/wasm-opt-rs/blob/11dfc7252c92be3000cbfede5f7b0e36c45ba976/components/wasm-opt-cxx-sys/src/shims.h).
-  I tiny layer of types and methods that wrap the Binaryen types, but present an interface that is easy to call via `cxx` bindings.
+  A tiny layer of types and methods that wrap the Binaryen types, but present an interface that is easy to call via `cxx` bindings.
 - [The `cxx` declarations](https://github.com/brson/wasm-opt-rs/blob/11dfc7252c92be3000cbfede5f7b0e36c45ba976/components/wasm-opt-cxx-sys/src/lib.rs).
   The declarations used to auto-generate safe Rust types and C++ glue.